 Ravenglass is the Lake District National Parks only coastal village.
 It was once a bustling port and of great significance in Roman times, it is now widely regarded as the most southerly point in the unique defensive system developed in the days of Emperor Hadrian, the most famous of which - Hadrian’s Wall - crosses from the east coast at Wallsend to Bowness-on-Solway.
-Much of the original fort was destroyed but a short distance from the station you can find yourself standing next to the external bathhouse where its remaining exterior walks still stand defiant.
+Much of the original fort was destroyed but a short distance from the station you can find yourself standing next to the external bathhouse where its remaining exterior walls still stand defiant.

 Today, it is a tranquil village with a coastal feel and an area of Site of Special Scientific Interest.
-Pearl mussels were formerly found here but now the rivers Irt, Mite and Esk merge into an almost land locked harbour providing fragile habitats for wildlife.
+Pearl mussels were formerly found here but now the rivers Irt, Mite and Esk merge into an almost landlocked harbour providing fragile habitats for wildlife.

 Catch up on a spot of retail therapy with a wide selection of gifts, snacks and walking/cycling guides.
 Pick up a souvenir from your day out with us, including fridge magnets, mugs or pens.